 We feel that Figure 3 is quite useful to visually capture how the effects of the policy change over time after its initial implementation.
 This issue was raised by a reviewer in a previous round to better understand the argument surrounding clemency, learning, enforcement, and other issues expected to vary over time.

 If, by listing three figures, you are also referring to Figures 1 and 2 in the paper, we might create those using parameters from the full model, rather than simple histograms.
-The sequence of analysis in our paper progresses from very basic analysis to a richer model and many researchers prefer this storyline.
+The sequence of analysis in our paper progresses from very basic analysis to a richer model and many researchers appear to prefer this storyline.
 We do see the merit of starting with a single, rich model and then showing all results but, with this approach, readers are left with the question: What happens if you inspect the data without the model you have chosen?

 d. **Even more importantly, it is not clear to me exactly what model is being estimated in tables 6 or 7.
 For clarity, it would be good to write down this equation explicitly